 Paint the sky with my vivid colours”.

-With over 4 million views on the new song already and enthusiastic fans trending her name on Twitter minutes into the song’s release, there’s no doubting HyunA is going to continue flourishing for many years to come.
+With music video views constantly rising on the song and enthusiastic fans trending her name on Twitter minutes into the song’s release, there’s no doubting HyunA is going to continue flourishing for many years to come.

 Hear us on SBS PopAsia Digital Radio